NatnaelAlex-kutu/Portfolio/README.md

-Hello welcome to mygithub this is mh website for portfolio purpose developed.
+Hello welcome to mygithub this is my website for portfolio purpose developed.
 I use html and css only to created this webiste I would like if you give feedback what can
 I improve and extend and how it is work